 What is the notification procedure in Ireland?

-The information on mixtures for consumer or professional use must be prepared in the EU-harmonised PCN format and submitted to the NPIC via the Europen Chemicals Agency (ECHA) PCN submission portal (https://poisoncentres.echa.europa.eu/tools).
-This includes mixtures for industrial use that are reformulated in the supply chain and end up in a consumer or professional use product.
+The information on mixtures for consumer, professional or industrial use must be prepared in the EUharmonised PCN format and submitted to the NPIC via the European Chemicals Agency (ECHA) PCN submission portal (https://poisoncentres.echa.europa.eu/tools).